SBCURLEY/pands-weekly-tasks/README.md

 ## Topic 05 - Data structures
-The 'weekDay.py' program outputs whether whether or not today is a weekday.
+The 'weekDay.py' program outputs whether or not today is a weekday.
 If it runs on a weekday it will output 'Yes, unfortunately today is a weekday.'
 If it is a weekend, it will output 'It is the weekend, yay!'.

 ## Topic 06 - Functions
 The 'squareroot.py' program takes a positive floating-point number as input and outputs an approximation of its square root.
-This program will not use the built in functions, e.g.math.sqrt(x).
+This program will not use the built in functions, e.g. math.sqrt(x).
 A deep dive into Newton theory was required.
 The Newton theory in a nutshell is let N be any number then the square root of N can be given by the formula: root = 0.5 * (X + (N / X)) where X is any guess which can be assumed to be N or 1.
-An approx is made and a better value is determined based on the approx and then you keep doing that until you get the precision you desire.
+An approx. is made and a better value is determined based on the approx and then you keep doing that until you get the precision you desire.

 ## Topic 07 - Files